bottlerocket-os/bottlerocket/variants/README.md

 The [vmware-k8s-1.21](vmware-k8s-1.21/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
 It supports self-hosted clusters.
-User data will be read from a mounted CD-ROM (from a file named "user-data" or from an OVF file), and from VMware's guestinfo interface.
-If user data exists at both places, settings read from guestinfo will override identical settings from CD-ROM.

 This variant is compatible with Kubernetes 1.21, 1.22, and 1.23 clusters.